MeghanRN/NYC-Trees-and-Heat/README.md

 ---

 ## Theme Connection
 Aligned with the DxD 2026 theme **“Ecosystems and Cycles of Life,”** this project treats the city as a living ecosystem.
 Trees are part of the cycle of growth and renewal that helps regulate heat and sustain urban life.
-The visualization shows how the absence or abundance of trees reflects broader social and environmental systems — how the city breathes, grows, and struggles against climate stress.
+The visualization shows how the absence or abundance of trees reflects broader social and environmental systems.
+IE, how the city breathes, grows, and struggles against climate stress.

 ---